The comments in her notebook tell the story best…

 Unlike galantamine, this supplement may need to be pulsed to maintain effectiveness over time.

 While supplementing with galantamine or huperzine A, we find it helpful to stack nootropics that can increase choline (an acetylcholine precursor) and stimulate acetylcholine receptors.

 - Oxiracetam 100mg

-For more on these, and an alternate, combo supplement ‘Get Smart’ that we like, you can read our blog about nootropics.
+- All from Smart Nutrition – for more on these, and an alternate, combo supplement ‘Get Smart’ that we like, you can read our blog about nootropics.

-There are also foods and other supplements that can increase choline, but to make a significant difference in mental functioning, inhibiting AChE, stimulating receptors and supplementing with highly bio-available choline are likely required.
+There are also foods and other supplements that can increase choline, but to make a noticeable difference in mental functioning, inhibiting AChE and optionally stimulating the receptors and supplementing with highly bio-available choline is likely to be required.

 For Caroline, finding the right combination has been more of an art than a science.
 Especially because sometimes nootropics work best when rotated.
 My advice is research the benefits of each, match them to your child’s needs, take note of what you see, and adjust accordingly.

 We have not yet found a negative result from any specific nootropic and are happy to report that as a group, they have delivered some of the most significant gains we’ve seen on this journey.